Co-Occurring Disorders - Dual Diagnosis Treatment

 This medical workup and diagnosis becomes an ongoing part of his or her treatment plan.
 Each patient is also evaluated by the Cottonwood therapy staff, which includes a bio-psycho social assessment for underlying mental health issues other than what is considered to be the primary problem.
 Presenting dual-diagnosis issues could include: drug or alcohol dependency and: depression, bipolar disorder, post-traumatic stress disorder, etc. If left unattended, these problems frequently manifest into major mental health concerns, which increase in chronicity and frequency.
 Assessing co-occurring disorders early and addressing them during treatment brings awareness and the potential for resolution.
 Much of this work will be continued after treatment, following a dialogue between Cottonwood and the patient’s therapist.

-Cottonwood’s co-occurring disorders and dual diagnosis treatment center has proven to have a positive effect on preventing relapse after drug and alcohol treatment.
-Cottonwood's behavioral health center can also makes quick assessments of co-occurring disorders through our Cottonwood Assessment Program (CAP), CAP is a 4 day intensive inpatient assessment program providing a comprehensive evaluation that will focus on the specific needs of the individual.
+Cottonwood’s co-occurring disorders program has proven to have a positive effect on preventing relapse after drug and alcohol treatment.
+Cottonwood can also makes quick assessments of co-occurring disorders through our Cottonwood Assessment Program (CAP), CAP is a 4 day intensive inpatient assessment program providing a comprehensive evaluation that will focus on the specific needs of the individual.
+For more comprehensive information on our dual diagnosis treatment, we encourage you to explore our addiction and behavioral health programs or contact us at anytime.